vdurante/asp.net_n-layered_web_applications/part1/design_patterns/dependency_injection_and_inversion_of_control.md

 The Dependency Injection pattern dictates that whenever a class has a dependency, it should be passed (or injected) as a parameter into it.

 On the example above, the database class dependency would be passed inside Class A as a parameter.
 Therefore, Class A becomes blind towards the implementation of the database class.
-Whether it is a mock database or a real database is not important, as long as Class A is able to access its contents.
+Whether it is a mock database or a real database is not important, as long as Class A is able to access its methods and attributes.